-- Registration: Monday 20 September 2010 at 23:59, to <maguire@kth.se>, subject=IK2554 topic - Group members, leader; Topic selected - Written report: a technical paper - The length of the final report should be 10 pages (roughly 5,000 words) for each student; it should not be longer than 12 pages for each student - papers which are longer than 12 pages per student will be graded as "F". - The report may be in the form of a collections of papers, with each paper suitable for submission to a conference or journal - Contribution by each member of the group must be clear (the role of each member of the group must be explained in the overall introduction). - The report should clearly describe: 1) what you have done; 2) who did what; if you have done some implementation and measurements you should describe the methods and tools used, along with the test or implementation results, and your analysis.
+- Registration: Monday 19 September 2011 at 23:59, to <maguire@kth.se>, subject=IK2554 topic - Group members, leader; Topic selected - Written report: a technical paper - The length of the final report should be 10 pages (roughly 5,000 words) for each student; it should not be longer than 12 pages for each student papers which are longer than 12 pages per student will be graded as "F". - The report may be in the form of a collections of papers, with each paper suitable for submission to a conference or journal - Contribution by each member of the group must be clear (the role of each member of the group must be explained in the overall introduction). - The report should clearly describe: 1) what you have done; 2) who did what; if you have done some implementation and measurements you should describe the methods and tools used, along with the test or implementation results, and your analysis.

-Final Report: written report due Friday 15 October 2010 at 23:59 and oral presentations individually scheduled 21 and 22 October 2010 (from 08:00-18:00)1 at a location to be annouced.
+Final Report: written report due Friday 14 October 2011 at 23:59 and oral presentations individually scheduled 20 and 21 October 2011 (from 08:00-18:00) at a location to be annouced.

-^{1.} Alternative dates can be scheduled with the instructor's permission.
+1. Alternative dates can be scheduled with the instructor's permission.

-- Send email with URL link for a PDF or PostScript file to <maguire@kth.se> - Late assignments will not be accepted (i.e., there is no guarantee that they will be graded before the end of the term)
+- Send email with URL link for a PDF or PostScript file to <maguire@kth.se> and you must submit your Zotero RDF file or BibTeX file of references that you have cited. - Late assignments will not be accepted (i.e., there is no guarantee that they will be graded before the end of the term)